 Athletics and Extremity Adjusting

 In the athletic environment the body is often exerted beyond the normal scope of normal biomechanical function.
 Great athletes push through pain to win the game or better their time.
 It is in these intense moments when the body is very susceptible to injury.
 Joints in the body can be stressed or harmed and then ignored due to the nature of the competition.
 The lack of correction impairs the proper function of the joint and thus hurts the performance of the athlete.
-This occurs because when joints are put under extreme conditions, adjacent muscular activity is inhibited (the muscles around the joint are “turned off”).
-This decreases the athlete’s performance, makes him or her more susceptible to injury, and slows the healing time if an injury does occur.
-Extremity adjusting restores the proper position of strained joints, turns the muscles back “on”, and enhances overall athletic capabilities.
+This in turn makes him or her more susceptible to injury, and slows the healing time if an injury does occur.
+Extremity adjusting restores the proper position of strained joints, allows muscles and joints to function normally, and enhances overall athletic capabilities.

 Many are familiar with the following lyrics of a popular children’s song, “The foot bone’s connected to the leg bone, the leg bone’s connected to the hip bone…” This children’s song illustrates a foundational biomechanical principle.
 If the bones in the body are connected, they will affect each other in a positive or negative way.